Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 ### Application Example

 - The trainee is supposed to hold an RFID tag that is integrated into their gloves (represented by his controller) near a scanner.
-- If a trainee moves to close to a machinery while it is operating, the emergency shut down is triggered.
+- If a trainee moves too close to a machinery while it is operating, the emergency shut down is triggered.

 ### Configuration